DanOvando/FoodProvision2019-reply/README.md

 3. This project is set up with [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage package dependencies.
 Inside R (and with your working directory set correctly) run `renv::restore()`.
 This will install the correct versions of all the packages needed to replicate our results.
 Packages are installed in a stand-alone project library for this paper, and will not affect your installed R packages anywhere else.

+Our analysis examining the result of Cabral et al. 2020 can be reproduced simply by running cabral-et-al-reply.Rmd.
+After running the renv steps, you should not have to change anything on your end.

 # Cabral et al. README
 Please read this document before proceeding to use the other files.